Exporting data from Litmus Email Analytics

-- Email Client Data
+- Email client data

-- Engagement Data
+- Engagement data

 Exporting your reports

 This file contains very detailed information—it may contain millions of rows of records and be quite large in file size.
-This report displays one unique open on each row for the email(s) associated with the tracking code.
-You'll see the time/date stamp for each open (all timestamps are in GMT), the email address or unique ID passed in the merge tag, mail client, engagement, platform, geolocation, IP address and more.
-A full description of the fields available in the individual level tracking report is available.
+This report displays one unique open on each row for any email associated with the tracking code.
+You'll see the time/date stamp in GMT for each open, the unique ID for each recipient (shown in the custom_id field) passed in the merge tag, mail client, engagement, platform, and more.
+A full description of the fields available in the individual-level tracking report is available.

-If your export email has not arrived within the ETA we provided on the export page, you may want to check our status page for any delays, and also ensure that your local email settings allow for .zip/.csv downloads.
+If your export email has not arrived within the ETA we provided on the export page, you may want to check our status page for any delays, and also ensure that your local email settings allow for .zip or .csv downloads.
 Some workplaces may block emails that contain these links.
 If you know that your workplace does block these kinds of links, you may want to contact your IT team to change this setting for you.

-This file contains aggregated email client usage information across the email(s) associated with your tracking code.
+This file contains aggregated email client usage information across any email associated with your tracking code.
 This information is broken down by the mail clients used and summarizes the total number of opens Email Analytics collected for each email client.

-|151||Apple Mail||Apple Mail 5|
+|151||Apple Mail||Apple Mail 5||desktop|

-In the above example, we see 1,794 opens in Outlook.com when the user accessed their mail using the Internet Explorer browser, 151 opens from Apple Mail version 5, 44 opens from the default mail client on an Android device, and 2 opens from Gmail when accessed from an iPhone's browser (rather than the mail app installed by default on the device).
+In the above example, we see 1,794 opens in Outlook.com when the user accessed their mail using the Internet Explorer browser, 151 opens from Apple Mail version 5, 44 opens from the default mail client on an Android device, and 2 opens from Gmail when accessed from an iPhone's browser rather than the mail app installed by default on the device.

-This file contains aggregated engagement information across the email(s) associated with your tracking code.
-This information is broken down by the mail clients used and summarizes the total number of opens Email Analytics collected for each of three categories: glanced, read and skimmed.
+This file contains aggregated engagement information across any email associated with your tracking code.
+This information is broken down by the mail clients used and summarizes the total number of opens Email Analytics collected for each of three categories: glanced, read, and skimmed.
 It also includes which platform (mobile, desktop or webmail) that we classify the mail client under.

-In the above example, this means that for Outlook 2010, Email Analytics detected 592 users that 'read' the email (viewed for 12-20 seconds), 275 that 'skimmed' (viewed for 4-11 seconds), and 28 that 'glanced' (viewed for 3 seconds or less).
+In the above example, this means that for Outlook 2010, Email Analytics detected 592 users that 'read' the email (viewed for 8+ seconds), 275 that 'skimmed' (viewed for 2-8 seconds), and 28 that 'glanced' (viewed for 2 seconds or less).
 No merge data is included in this report.